Meeting 133 (6 Jul 2021)

 The excellent text formatting library {fmt} by Viktor Zverovich reaches version 8.
 Some of the new features include:

-• Much faster format string compilation.
+). - Much faster format string compilation.

-• New format string literal _cf which replaces the FMT_COMPILE macro.
+- New format string literal

-• Initial support for compiling {fmt} as a C++20 module.
+macro. - Initial support for compiling {fmt} as a C++20 module.

 The article A quest for safe text formatting API by Viktor Zverovich provides some background for the compile-time format string checking in {fmt}, including dynamic extensible formatting and zero-overhead format string compilation.
 Apparently what {fmt} does is not trivial to do in Rust in an extensible way.